Zebra Hunting in South Africa

 Zebra has been reintroduced into the Eastern Cape and is not genuinely free-ranging.
 Standard cattle and sheep fences impede the movement of a zebra.

 Zebra are relatively widely spread across the Eastern Cape.
-Hunts mainly use ambush techniques in open country and walk and stalk techniques.
+Hunts mainly use an ambush method in open country and walk and stalk techniques.

 We offer the opportunity to hunt Zebra in several plains game packages.